authelia/authelia/docs/content/contributing/development/introduction.md

 ---
 title: "Development"
 description: "An introduction into contributing to the Authelia project via development."
-lead: "An introduction into contributing to the Authelia project via development."
+summary: "An introduction into contributing to the Authelia project via development."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []